andyzito/chatgpt-improvements/README.md

 ## How do I use this?

 I use the [User JavaScript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) Chrome plugin.
 I'm sure there are similar plugins for Firefox.
 For User JavaScript and CSS, make sure you enable jQuery in the Options menu.

+## In depth feature documentation

+### Focus shortcut ( `/` )

+This one is pretty simple.
+It listens to the whole page for the relevant keypress, and when detected, it shifts focus to the chat box.
+I picked `/` because that's what Youtube uses.

+Future improvement: Add a setting to change `/` to other keys if desired.